zhaolinxu/cat-zh/README.md

 ### Consistency
 * With code formatting, it's nice to have, but it's not critical.
-* With other things, we insist upon it.
 * For more information and specific guidelines, click the relevant link below:
     * [Resource Order](./Resource-Order.md)